tylerhoh/NoteApp/README.md

 - Create a react state variable
 - Control the input field with the state
 - When user click the button, alert the text
+- Create a mock list of notes and display